isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-06-post-beach-road-camp-and-the-singapore-volunteer-corps.md

 <div style="background-color: white;"><img src="/images/Vol-12-issue-2/singapore-volunteer-corps/02-volunteercorps.jpg">William J. Butterworth, Governor of the Straits Settlements (1843–55), was the Colonel-in-charge of the Singapore Volunteer Rifle Corps in when it was formed 1854. <i>Courtesy of the National Museum of Singapore, National Heritage Board.</i></div>

 <div style="background-color: white;"><img src="/images/Vol-12-issue-2/singapore-volunteer-corps/02a-volunteercorps.jpg">Wealthy British merchant and Beach Road resident William H. Read was one of the first volunteers of the Singapore Volunteer Rifle Corps. <i>Courtesy of the National Museum of Singapore, National Heritage Board.</i></div>

+Butterworth assumed leadership as the Colonel-in-charge and Captain Ronald MacPherson of the Madras Artillery was appointed as the Commandant.
+The SVRC was meant to bolster the resident police force in dealing with large-scale violence and disorder, not replace it.
+The SVRC was the precursor of the first organised military service in Singapore and marked the beginning of a volunteer movement that would last for over 100 years.

+In 1857 and 1871, the SVRC was again placed on high alert as full-scale riots by the Chinese community erupted.
+All this time, SVRC members had kept themselves in top form by engaging in weapon training, drill practices and field camps.
+In addition, the SVRC assumed fire-fighting and ceremonial duties such as taking part in parades to mark important occasions and escorting dignitaries during their visits to Singapore.

+#### **The SVC: 1887 to 1949**

+By 1887, however, the SVRC had dwindled to about half its original size, and in 1888, it was disbanded and re-organised as the Singapore Voluntary Artillery (SVA).
+All this while, the voluntary corps was largely European in composition.
+However, by 1894, there were enough Eurasians, bolstered by volunteers like J. B. Westerhout, Edgar Galistan and R. D. de Silva, to form the Singapore Voluntary Infantry No. 1 Company (Eurasian).
+The Straits Chinese, or Peranakans, felt there was a need to stake a claim too in the SVC, and in answer to their petitions, the Singapore Voluntary Infantry No. 2 Company (Chinese) was founded in 1901.

+In 1901, these three sub-units, along with the Singapore Voluntary Rifles and Singapore Voluntary Engineers, were amalgamated under the Singapore Volunteer Corps (SVC) banner.
+One of the SVC’s biggest roles in the following decade was the suppression of a revolt in 1915 – later known as the Singapore Mutiny, or the Sepoy Mutiny (see text box below) – by some 800 soldiers of the Indian Army against their British masters in Singapore.